Chipotle and Corn Soup

 I doubt that anything can help my current grump but I could really use a comforting bowl of mom’s homemade soup.
 Without her here though, I will have to go without.
 It’s too hot to imagine simmering anything for long anyhow.
 With the hubs gone I’ll probably just settle for quick pasta topped with feta and olives.

-But maybe, just maybe, sharing a soup recipe with you might help; if I can’t make it and eat it I can at least write about it and look at the pictures.
-Here goes.
+But maybe, just maybe, sharing a soup recipe with you might help.
+If I can’t make it and eat it, I can at least write about it and look at the pictures.

 I don't usually think of a hot bowl of soup on a hot summer's day but the spice from the smoked chipotle in this one really works with any forecast.
 Top it with fresh cilantro and a squeeze of lime and serve it with tortilla chips for a light and simple summer supper.